 10. Socioeconomic variation and conflict in Spanish retailer-consumer interactions on Facebook

-Section II: Pragmatic variation according to microsocial and situational factors
+Part II: Pragmatic variation according to microsocial and situational factors

 12. The effects of social distance in service encounters in Puerto Rican panaderías

-Section III: Theoretical and methodological issues
+Part III: Theoretical and methodological issues

 13. Re-thinking pragmatic variation: The case of service encounters from a modified variational pragmatics perspective